lokkelvin2/dc_tts/README.md

 <img src="https://i.imgur.com/kN5MDen.png" height="400" align="right">

+# Overview
+A machine learning based Text to Speech program with a user friendly GUI.
+Target audience include Twitch streamers or content creators looking for an open source TTS program.
+The aim of this software is to make tts synthesis accessible offline (No coding experience, gpu/colab) in a portable exe.

-# Features
+## Features
+  * Reads donations from Stream Elements automatically
-  * PyQt5 GUI wrapper for Kyubyong's dc_tts
+  * PyQt5 wrapper for dc_tts
-  * Stream Elements integration through donation alerts

 ## Download link
 A portable executable can be found at the [Releases](https://github.com/lokkelvin2/dc_tts_GUI/releases) page, or directly [here](https://github.com/lokkelvin2/dc_tts_GUI/releases/download/v1.01/gui-v.1.01-windows_x86_64.exe).
-Download a pretrained model separately to start playing with text to speech.
+Download a pretrained model separately (from below) to start playing with text to speech.

+Warning: the portable executable runs on CPU which leads to a >10x speed slowdown compared to running it on GPU.
+I might consider other faster models in the future for CPU inference.

+## Pretrained Model
+A pretrained model for dc_tts is available from Kyubyong's repo or directly [here](https://www.dropbox.com/s/1oyipstjxh2n5wo/LJ_logdir.tar?dl=0).
+Kyubyong also provides pretrained models for 10 different languages from the [CSS10 dataset](https://github.com/Kyubyong/css10/).
+Of course, you are encouraged to try building your own custom voices to use with this GUI.

 ## Todo
 - [x] Pygame mixer instead of sounddevice